 VirtualLab Fusion webinars, held by our team of experienced optical engineers, take place regularly on different topics.

 Get inspired by our free webinars and learn what is possible with our software.
-Below you may find a list of our upcoming webinars.
+More webinars will come soon.
+Stay up to date and never miss a webinar again by subscribing our newsletter: https://www.lighttrans.com/newsletter.html

 Below you may find a list of our webinars which have already taken place.
 Fill out the form on the webinar page and get access to our webinar for watching it on demand.

 The construction of optical systems combining diffraction gratings and lenses and other smooth surfaces is a common occurrence, across many applications like spectroscopy, in microscopy using the grating as a test object, or in AR & MR glasses.
 This is not reflected in the field of simulation: it is rare, even today, to find software which can convincingly tackle the modeling of such systems.
 The reason for this is the vast difference in the structural dimensions of the two types of components, which means drastically different algorithms are needed for each of them.